tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ This armor, which usually is a breastplate of some type, has demon wings attached to the back.
 When you use this power, you gain flight with your next move action and your next attack roll this battle that hits deals 3d12 extra lightning damage.
 If your flight ends before you land or rab onto a secure surface, you fall.

 **Quirk:** Loves storms.

 ---

+#### Stygian Iron

+1/Day

+When you fail a death save, you succeed instead and gain a +2 bonus to all defenses until the end of the battle.

+**Quirk:** Depressed.

+---